Noh Omar: Political career

+Noh was appointed as member of the Drainage Board of the District of Sabak Bernam from 1 January to 31 December 2001.

 Noh was appointed to the cabinet by Prime Minister Abdullah Badawi as Minister for Entrepreneur and Co-operative Development after the 2008 election.
-On 10 April 2009, he was appointed as Minister for Agriculture and Agro-based Industry by Abdullah's successor, Prime Minister Najib Razak.
-Noh was dropped from the cabinet after the 2013 election before being reappointed as Minister of Urban Wellbeing, Housing and Local Government in 2016.
+On 10 April 2009, he was appointed Minister for Agriculture and Agro-based Industry by Abdullah's successor, Prime Minister Najib Razak.
+Noh was dropped from the cabinet after the 2013 election before being reappointed Minister of Urban Wellbeing, Housing and Local Government in 2016.

 Despite Barisan Nasional's poor performance in the 2018 election, which saw the coalition suffer its first defeat in a general election, Noh managed to retain his parliamentary seat with a reduced majority.

-He was appointed as Minister of Entrepreneur Development and Cooperative by Prime Minister Ismail Sabri Yaakob in 2021, remaining in the role until the 2022 election.
+He was appointed Minister of Entrepreneur Development and Cooperative by Prime Minister Ismail Sabri Yaakob in 2021, remaining in the role until the 2022 election.
 Noh was among a number of high-profile United Malay National Organisation (UMNO), a component party of BN, members not selected to contest in the 2022 election.
 He later claimed that he was not invited to the party's seat negotiations.
 The election saw BN suffer its largest ever defeat, winning only 30 seats.
 The poor showing prompted Noh to resign as BN and UMNO Selangor state chairman and demand the resignation of party president Ahmad Zahid Hamidi, saying that he had lost faith in the latter's leadership.